nicol3ta/workshop-ts16/README.md

 ## 2. Bot Lab

+Microsoft Bot Framework is a comprehensive offering to build and deploy high quality bots for your users to enjoy in their favorite conversation experiences.
+Developers writing bots all face the same problems: bots require basic I/O; they must have language and dialog skills; they must be performant, responsive and scalable; and they must connect to users – ideally in any conversation experience and language the user chooses.
+Bot Framework provides just what you need to build, connect, manage and publish intelligent bots that interact naturally wherever your users are talking – from text/sms to Skype, Slack, Facebook Messenger, Kik, Office 365 mail and other popular services.
+This lab will show you how to build a basic bot, connect it to a LUIS model, and get responses back.

 Please follow the instructions described in the [Word document](https://github.com/nicol3ta/workshop-ts16/blob/master/BotLab/Lab01_CogServicesDDBotLab.docx) to get started with [Microsoft Bot Framework](https://dev.botframework.com/).

 ## 3. Cognitive Services Lab